Asalvs/Melbourne_Property_Market/README.md

 ## We opened both datasets into >> Melbourne_housing_Census_reading_data.ipynb
 ## we merged these to into >> merging.pnyb
 ## we opened merged dataset into >> Final _notebook.ipynb
-## plotting and analysis has don into this notebook
+## plotting and analysis has done into Final _notebook.ipynb